A Kinson website devoted to old Kinson and modern Kinson

 Gover`s Glade contains 8 tree species; 23 wild flower species, including orchids; 8 grass species; 3 moss species; 9 species of rushes and sedges; bracken and horsetails.

-Good numbers and an assortment of wild birds are always present here.
-Blackcaps and chiffchaffs, dunnocks and wrens often reveal their presence.
-Buzzards do include this area as part of their hunting ground and the fast flying and impatient sparrowhawk often rushes through to claim some easy pickings.
+An assortment of common wild birds are always present here.
+Tree creepers and nuthatches are sometimes seen.
+Buzzards do include this area as part of their hunting ground and the fast flying and impatient sparrowhawk often waits well concealed in the nearby Blanchard`s Copse before dashing across to grab an unsuspecting feathered victim.

 Follow the lower natural trackway by Gover`s Glade